-Note: our URL builder is available only on our Full-Time Seller and Large Business plans.
+Note: If you signed up before June 5th 2020, our URL builder for Campaigns is available only on our Full-Time Seller and Large Business plans.

 As part of their promotions, many sellers use special URLs that target keywords, or send customers through a particular sales path.

-LandingCube has a feature that enables you to create 2-Step Storefront URLs, 2-Step Brand URLs and Add to Cart URLs directly in campaign creation.
+LandingCube has a feature that enables you to create URLs and Add to Cart URLs directly in campaign creation.

-This article will walk you through setup of each URL.
+This article will walk you through the setup of each URL.

-To reveal the URL builder, create or edit your landing page, navigate to "Integrations", and enable "Redirect URL".
+To reveal the URL builder, create or edit your landing page, navigate to "Publish", and look for "Claim Settings".

 Once enabled, you can choose your type of URL:

--Normal URL (this is a free field, for you to input whichever link you like)
+- Any URL (this is a free field, for you to input any URL you like)

 Add to Cart URL